Write a Java Command

 @Parameter

-• source: It can be used to configure a list of possible values of the parameter.
-You can configure a list of possible values of the parameter, separated by comma.
+• source: It can be used to configure a list of possible values for the parameter.
+You can configure a list of possible values for the parameter, separated by a comma.

 import org.slf4j.Logger;